pradykaushik/system-load-generator/README.md

 A 1-minute load average generator that constantly increases the load average for the past minute.

 #### Configuration
 The following are the configuration parameters that are provided in the YAML config file.
-The configuration file is to be stored in [configs](./configs) directory.
+The configuration file, named _loadaverage\_config.yaml_, is to be stored in [configs](./configs) directory.

 * **startLoadAverageCore** - TYPE: _decimal_ (default = 1/numCores).
 This specifies the starting value of 1min load average for a given core.
 This value signifies the number of processes that would be executed in the first minute.